archivesspace/archivesspace/plugins/PLUGINS_README.md

 underlying index.

+** Frontend Specific Hooks

+* `Plugins.add_resolve_field(field_name)` - use this when you have added a new field/relationship and you need it to be resolved when the record is retrieved from the API.

+* `Plugins.register_edit_role_for_type(jsonmodel_type, role)` - when you add a
+new top level JSONModel, register it and its edit role so the listing view can determine if the "Edit" button can be displayed to the user.

+* `Plugins.register_plugin_section(section)` - allows you define a template to
+be inserted as a section for a given JSONModel record.
+A section is a type of `Plugins::AbstractPluginSection` which defines the source `plugin`, section `name`, the `jsonmodel_types` for which the section should show and any `opts` required by the templates at the time of render.
+These new sections (readonly, edit and sidebar additions) are output as part of the `PluginHelper` render methods.

+  `Plugins::AbstractPluginSection` can be subclassed to allow flexible inclusion of arbitrary HTML.
+There are two examples provided with ArchivesSpace:

+  * `Plugins::PluginSubRecord` - uses the `shared/subrecord` partial to output a
+  standard styled ArchivesSpace section. `opts` requires the jsonmodel field to be defined.

+  * `Plugins::PluginReadonlySearch` - uses the `search/embedded` partial to
+  output a search listing as a section. `opts` requires the custom filter terms for this search to be defined.

 ** Further information

 Please refer to the `hello_world` exemplar plug-in to find out more about how to implement